-That said I do have minor concerns over who is producing this product as the official website as next to no information about them.
+That said I do have minor concerns over who is producing this product as the official website as of next to no information about them.

-The really positive thing is the ingredients are on the label and the price is good for anyone looking for a cost effective greens powder.
+The really positive thing is the ingredients are on the label and the price is good for anyone looking for a cost-effective greens powder.

-If you are looking for enhanced performance in your physical output, whether it be athletically or just trying to get through a stressful day, I would definitely give CytoGreens a try, especially given the affordability and the amount of ingredients you will be benefiting from.
+If you are looking for enhanced performance in your physical output, whether it be athletically or just trying to get through a stressful day, I would definitely give CytoGreens a try, especially given the affordability and the number of ingredients you will be benefiting from.

 LifeHacker Guy Greens Recommendation

 Please give me a few moments to shamelessly introduce my brand, SuperGreen TONIK.

 I have researched a lot (and I mean a lot) of super greens out there but was disappointed with most of the ones I tried.